sass/sass/doc-src/SASS_CHANGELOG.md

 ## [2.2.16](http://github.com/nex3/haml/commit/2.2.16)

+* Fixed error-reporting when something goes wrong when loading Sass using the `sass` executable.
+  This used to raise a NameError because `Sass::SyntaxError` wasn't defined.
+  Now it'll raise the correct exception instead.

 * Fixed a bug where modules containing user-defined Sass functions weren't made available when simply included in {Sass::Script::Functions}
   ({Sass::Script::Functions Functions} needed to be re-included in